thrly/tempest/README.md

 The ergogen files are contained in the ergogen/ folder.
 See [here](https://docs.ergogen.xyz/usage) for guidance on building from ergogen.

+Ergogen was used mainly as a layout tool for the keys and wiring nets.
+Some of the footprints for things like MCU, switches, plugs, etc. may have been manually tweaked in the KiCad PCB editor, so don't expect the Ergogen render to be completely the same as the final PCB version.

 > [!NOTE]
 > Some of the ergogen/ceoloide footprint files used here have been modified slightly from the [originals](https://github.com/ceoloide/ergogen-footprints).
 Run locally, not on the ergogen web app.

-### PCB
+### Ordering the PCB

-Gerber and drill files for PCB fabrication (i.e. JLPCB).
+Use the Gerber .zip file for PCB fabrication (i.e. JLPCB, PCBWay).

+#### Suggested fabrication options

+- FR-4 PCB, 1.6 mm
+- LeadFree HASL

-Latest KiCad PCB is included, but files can be generated using Ergogen.
+Latest KiCad PCB is included, or files can be generated using Ergogen.

 ![TEMPEST PCB Image](images/tempest-pcb-v1-1.png)